Hi, I’m Eva.

 My debut picture book When Sadness Comes to Call, published by Andersen Press, came out January 2019 and is translated in 20+ languages.
 It was shortlisted for the World of Illustration Award, longlisted for the Kate Greenaway Medal and the UKLA Book Awards and won the V&A award in the book cover category and also the Klaus Flugge Prize for the most promising and exciting newcomer in picture book illustration.

-My second picture book Where Happiness Begins is published by Andersen Press in February 2020 and translated in 18 languages and was long listed for the UKLA Book Awards and nominated for the Kate Greenway Award.
+My second picture book Where Happiness Begins is published by Andersen Press in February 2020 and was long listed for the UKLA Book Awards, nominated for the Kate Greenway Award and shortlisted for the Waterstones Children’s Book Prize 2021.

 You can find more illustrations on my portfolio page and Risograph prints in my webshop.